enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 Upgrading to |version|
 ======================

-.. warning:: This documentation describes upgrading from 6.3.1 to |version|.
-Upgrading directly from 6.3.0 is not supported.
+.. warning:: This documentation describes upgrading from 6.4.2 to |version|.

 Upgrade Steps
 -------------